Chpmunk31456/lifelong-opportunity-project/project/revision-2026/guide-02/qa/GUIDE_02_EXTERNAL_LINK_AND_FRESHNESS_REVALIDATION_21.md

 ## Result

-**HOLD — links are substantively revalidated, but one freshness correction is required before publication-artifact generation.**
+**PASS — external links and freshness have been revalidated, and the required ZipRecruiter date refresh has been applied.**

 The current ZipRecruiter Peer Support Specialist page still reports the same national market estimate used by the guide — **US$41,023/year and US$19.72/hour** — but its displayed freshness date has advanced from **July 16, 2026** to **August 7, 2026**.
 The three controlled language masters therefore need the market-source `as of` date refreshed before DOCX/PDF generation.